see7e/programming-studies/Docs/101_code_concepts.md

 ## Threads

 If we go back to the CPU that we talked about in the beginning you'll notice that it contains multiple `threads` a thread takes the physical CPU core and breaks it into virtual cores that allow it to run code simultaneously there are some programming languages that support `parallelism` where you can write code that literally executes on two different threads at the same time.
+Refer to [[Multiprogramming]] models.

 However many languages out there are only single threaded but that doesn't mean they can't do two things at the same time instead they implement `concurrency` models like an event loop or co-routines that can pause or delay the normal execution of code to handle multiple jobs on a single thread at the same time,